djfoxer/PerformanceDotNet/README.md

-# DotNetFrameworkVsCore - compare multiple .NET runtimes on various OS
+# PerformanceDotNet - compare multiple .NET runtimes on various OS
-Small console application to compare performance of **.NET Framework (4.8), .NET Core (3.1.x), .NET 5 and Mono (6.8.0)**.
+Small console application to compare performance of **.NET Framework (4.8), .NET Core (3.1.x), .NET 5, .NET 6 and Mono (6.8.0)**.

 Common tests are written in .NET Standard.
-App contains 5 benchmarks to test performance of .NET Framework (4.8), .NET Core (3.1.x), .NET 5, .NET 6 and Mono (6.8.0).
+App contains built in benchmarks to test performance of .NET Framework (4.8), .NET Core (3.1.x), .NET 5, .NET 6 and Mono (6.8.0).
 Another 4 benchmarks are related to regex performance.
 FileStream tests present huge performance boost for file streaming in .NET 6.
 Results taken by [BenchmarkDotNet](https://benchmarkdotnet.org/).

  You can easily  check how fast/slow is .NET Framework/.NET Core/.NET 5(6)/Mono.
 But we can do more. .NET Core, .NET 5, 6 and Mono are **multi-platform runtimes**.
 It's very easy now to compare various .NET platform on **Windows and Linux**.

 # Code details

-DotNetFrameworkVsCore contains multiple test to compare .NET performance.
+PerformanceDotNet (old name DotNetFrameworkVsCore) contains multiple test to compare .NET performance.
 Each of method can be run on .NET Framework, .NET Core, .NET 5, .NET 6,  Mono and are fully compatible with Windows and Linux (should also run on MacOS).

 ### Enum:
 ```csharp